aidanmahoney/aidanmahoney/README.md

 ## Welcome!
 I'm Aidan Mahoney ##
 I am a Python developer learning the intricacies of Machine Learning.
 Currently, I am working on various projects involving Transformers, PyTorch, and Docker.
 I want to contribute to a dynamic computing organization with the purpose of contributing to the success of said organization and help make an impact on society.

-In my free time, I like to play sports and watch anime.
+In my free time, I like to play sports and video games.

 ## Facts About Me ##
 - 😁 Pronouns: he/him